 Reference checks are a useful way for employers to gather information about applicants that they might not discover through the application and interview process.
-However, despite the usefulness of reference checking, many employers are legitimately concerned about lawsuits from former employees based on information provided in response to a request for a reference, and liability for the actions of employees where the company failed to conduct a thorough reference check.
-This creates a catch-22 for employers.
+However, when employers are asked for references, they may be legitimately concerned about defamation lawsuits from former employees based on negative information provided in response to a reference request.
+There is additional information and a detailed discussion of these legal issues.

 To deal with employers' reluctance to provide information about former employees, a number of states have enacted laws “immunizing” employers against employee claims over such disclosures.
 The immunity laws generally provide protection from claims for defamation of character.